Understanding tuition and fees at US universities can be challenging, especially because fees vary by university and specific degree programs.

 University of Utah

 Other Fees (Facility, Insurance, More)

 *Fees are based on current estimates and are subject to change.

-However, do not worry if you are feeling overwhelmed: your Shorelight advisor can help you determine which fees apply to you and how to make payment plans to cover them.
+However, do not worry if you are feeling overwhelmed: With your Shorelight advisor, you can learn which fees apply to you and how to make payment plans to cover them.
 When you know what to expect with your bill and which fees will impact your studies, you can make an informed plan to pay for university in the US and get one step closer to earning your degree.

 Discover how Shorelight can help you research universities >